Modayo/My_LiTA-Class_Journey/README.md

 # My_LiTA-Class_Journey
 A documentation of my Data Analysis Journey with Ladies in Tech Africa

-### Project Title: Microsoft Excel
+### Project Title: REVENUE TREND OF ID & CO COMPANY LTD
 ---
-This Project documents the different stages of my Excel learning with IncubatorHub.
-The facilitator for this part of the project was Mr Muhsin
+The aim of this project is to
+  -  identify the trend of revenue generation of the various branches of the company which were located in differnt region of the country
+  -  determine the best selling product vis-a-viz the revenue generated.
+  -  determine the region with the most sales and highest revenue.
+  -  draw necessary useful insights from the data

 ### Data Source
 ---
-The data used for this project was provided by the facilitator
+The data used for this project was provided by the facilitator (Mr Muhsin H.I)

 ### Tools used
 ---